AllyYL/casestudy/src/projects/weave.md

 <div class="dark-blue-section">
     <br><br>
     <div class="plain">
-        <h2>Problem Scope</h2><br>
+        <h2>Design Challenge</h2><br>
-        <p>Turn complex sustainability data into a format that's easy to read, Web3-friendly, and built for sharing on social media—no dense tables, no info overload.
+        <p>Turn complex sustainability data into a format that's easy to read and share—no dense tables, no info overload—making it a joyful encounter in the user flow.
     </div>
     <br><br>
 </div>